 Recently, on a trip to Denver, I had the joy of stumbling upon a production of a wholly one-of-a-kind performance, White Rabbit Red Rabbit, staged by Pipedream Productions.
-For this issue, we interviewed two members of Pipedream, Associate Artistic Director Ashley Campbell, who found them the show and helped to secure the rights, and Director of Marketing Alexis Robbins, who was present at nearly every performance of the show.
+For this issue, we interviewed two members of Pipedream, Director of Marketing Alexis Robbins, who was present at nearly every performance of the show, and Associate Artistic Director Ashley Campbell, who found them the show and helped to secure the rights.
 They graciously shared their experience of working on this magical and unique production.
 Some of the answers come from one or both of them specifically, and some are a blend of what they shared with me.

 But beware, some spoilers do lie ahead.